Dark Mode

 Our immigration attorneys at Spar & Bernstein are here to help.

-With a team of highly knowledgeable, accomplished attorneys and 50+ years of legal experience, our team at Spar & Bernstein handles all areas of immigration law, from citizenship and naturalization to family immigration, employment immigration, DACA, asylum and refugee protection and deportation and removal defense.
+With a team of highly knowledgeable, accomplished attorneys and 60+ years of legal experience, our team at Spar & Bernstein handles all areas of immigration law, from citizenship and naturalization to family immigration, employment immigration, DACA, and deportation and removal defense.

 If you need to reschedule your USCIS interview appointment, our experienced attorneys will:

-• Help you prepare and file any additional documents USCIS may require, pertaining to your request
+• Help you prepare and file any additional documents USCIS may require, following your request.

 For more information on how long it takes USCIS to reschedule your interview, check out the video below from Brad Bernstein, the Managing Partner at Spar & Bernstein.